Laragear/Alerts/README.md

 ];
 ```

-When your application frontend is detached from the backend, like when using JavaScript or SPA, there is little to no benefit on storing the alerts into the session, especially is your alerts are meant to be ephemeral (like toasts).
+When your application frontend is detached from the backend, like when using JavaScript or SPA, there is little to no benefit on storing the alerts into the session, especially when your alerts are meant to be ephemeral (like toasts).
 You will probably send them through your application JSON response [using the included middleware](#sending-json-alerts).

-By disabling this with `false`, your session may be leaner since that logic si bypassed.
+By disabling this with `false`, your session may be leaner since that logic is bypassed.

 ### Session Key